AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-4-6-0-sp4.md

 role: Leader

 ---
-# Upgrade instructions for the 4.6.0 Service Pack 4 release (March 2025)
+# Upgrade instructions for the 4.6.0 Service Pack 4 release (April 2025)

 This article covers the upgrade instructions and the  compatibility matrix for 4.6.0 Service Pack 4 release of Adobe Experience Manager Guides.